prometheus-community/postgres_exporter/README.md

 Some examples are provided in [queries.yaml](queries.yaml).

 ### Disabling default metrics
-To work with non-officially-supported postgres versions you can try disabling (e.g. 8.2.15) or a variant of postgres (e.g. Greenplum) you can disable the default metrics with the `--disable-default-metrics` flag.
+To work with non-officially-supported postgres versions (e.g. 8.2.15), or variants of postgres (e.g. Greenplum), you can disable the default metrics with the `--disable-default-metrics` flag.
 This removes all built-in metrics, and uses only metrics defined by queries in the `queries.yaml` file you supply (so you must supply one, otherwise the exporter will return nothing but internal statuses and not your database).